 Students will gain the following qualifications:

-The A level qualifications are examined both practically and through formal written examinations.
-The vocational focus of the Diploma means that all work and performance opportunities (including all ongoing participation in classes and rehearsals) are assessed.
-Students cover a range of units and, at the end of the course, will be awarded an overall grade according to the combined total of the individual units.
-Varied assessment methods include: studio based assessments, studio performances, lecture demonstrations, journals, public performances in CAPA College’s theatre and across the country.
+The vocational focus of the qualifications means that all work and performance opportunities (including all ongoing participation in classes and rehearsals) are assessed.
+At the end of the course, students will be awarded an overall grade according to the combined total of all the individual units.

 CAPA Graduate 2015